 The ESRC accredited MRes in Social Anthropology includes various social science components (for more see generic social science components), research and methodology training, along with core social anthropology teaching and dissertation preparation.
 For more information see Postgraduate modules.

-Finally, we have new degree for 2012: an MRes in Anthropology, Art and Perception (MRes in Anthropology, Art and Perception).
+We have an MRes in Anthropology, Art and Perception (MRes in Anthropology, Art and Perception).
 This MRes forms an important masters’ training for postgraduate research into Anthropology of Art, Material Culture and Visual Expression.
 It takes perception and the senses as its starting point and draws on themes, which extend across the subject boundaries between art and anthropology.